How Do You Create A Cold Plunge At Home?

 The cost of setting up a cold plunge varies widely depending on your requirements and whether you choose a DIY approach or opt for a commercial setup.
 Setting a budget can guide your choices more effectively.

-See also Do Cold Plunges Burn Fat?
+See also Are Cold Plunges Actually Good For You?

 Space